 Standing committees, other committees and FÍA representatives and funds of FÍA

 A: The following standing committees and funds are to operate on behalf of FÍA:

 - International Committee

 - Holiday Cottage Fund

 - Ethics Committee

-Standing committees are to be appointed by the Board of FÍA.
+Standing committees and funds are to be appointed by the Board of FÍA.
 Standing committees are to report to the Board of FÍA and are to maintain minutes.

 The Safety Committee and collaborative committees are to appoint representatives to their own sub-committees, if necessary.